sicong-li-arm/gemma-unity-plugin/README.md

 As Gemma is set up to operate in multiturn mode, when talking to the model the user should only send `the current user input` as the prompt (e.g., `"Can you tell me about the Rune of Binding?"`).
 It is not necessary to prepend the conversation history; the model automatically uses the history stored within the active conversation context's KV cache.

+It may be useful to perform prewarming well in advance of interacting with an NPC.
+We provide the `Prewarm()` method that takes a `Dictionary<string, string>` object as a parameter for this purpose.

 ### `GemmaManager`, a Unity `MonoBehaviour` that wraps `Gemma`

 `GemmaManager` is a convenience `MonoBehaviour` class that provides a high-level interface for interacting with Gemma within Unity.